What is Meitu? The kawaii anime makeover app goes viral

-The Meitu app is the latest selfie craze to hit social media, combining facial recognition with anime-like filters to make you look like a rejected Sailor Moon.
+Meitu is the latest selfie craze to hit social media.
+It combines facial recognition with anime-like filters to make you look like a rejected Sailor Moon.

-The free photo-editing app is available for iOS and Android, and lets you edit your selfies or upload pictures from your camera roll.
+The free photo-editing app, available for iOS and Android, lets you take selfies or upload pictures from your camera roll.
+The latter option kicked off a viral trend, and now no one is safe from being portrayed as an adorable anime character.

-That latter option kicked off a viral trend where no one is safe from being portrayed as an anime character.
-Just look at how kawaii it's made Texas senator Ted "Lucifer in the flesh" Cruz and vice president-elect Mike Pence!
+Just look at how kawaii it's made Texas Sen. Ted "Lucifer in the flesh" Cruz and Vice President-elect Mike Pence.

-Meitu has been extremely popular in China since it released in 2008, with more than 456 million active users and 6 billion photos created a month.
-It's been installed on more than 1 billion devices, according to the company.
-The app's developers aimed for a $3 billion valuation for its IPO.
+Meitu has been extremely popular in China since its release in 2008, with more than 456 million active users and 6 billion photos created a month.
+It's been installed on more than 1 billion devices, according to Meitu.
+The company reportedly aimed for a $3 billion valuation for its IPO in Hong Kong.

-But for a photo-editing app, Meitu has some rather unusual lines of code in the iOS version, and asks for an awful lot of permissions in the Android version, raising concerns that the company could be spying on its users to sell their data to ad-targeting firms.
+But for a photo-editing app, Meitu has some rather unusual lines of code in its iOS version.
+And the Android version asks for an awful lot of permissions.
+This has raised concerns the company could be spying on users in order to sell data to ad-targeting firms.
 Meitu didn't immediately respond to a request for comment.

-The app recently blew up in popularity outside of China, where it now has 430 million users.
-Before January 10, Meitu was hidden for years, as the No. 317 ranked app in the US App Store's "Photos & Video" section.
-After its update that let you turn anyone into an anime character, Meitu has since spiked to the No. 4 ranked app.
+The app recently blew up in popularity outside of China, and now has 430 million users beyond its home base.
+Before January 10, Meitu was hidden for years as the No. 317 ranked app in the "Photos & Video" section of Apple's US app store.
+After the update that let you turn anyone into an anime character, Meitu spiked to the No. 4 ranked app.

 Since January 2016, Meitu was downloaded about 230,000 times in the US, according to Sensor Tower.
 A whopping 10 percent of those downloads came in just the last seven days.

-Meitu comes with several editing tools to adjust your skin tone, remove acne, make your face slimmer and taller, and your eyes bigger and brighter.
+Meitu comes with several editing tools to adjust your skin tone, remove acne, make your face slimmer and taller, and enlarge and brighten your eyes.
 It also has special effects and brushes to make you look like a cartoon character.

 Here's my before and after to get an idea of its effects.